neilgee/slicknav-menu/readme.txt

 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-This plugin adds the option to use the SlickNav Mobile Menu in place of a regular menu at a designated size.
+This plugin adds the option to use the SlickNav Responsive Mobile Menu in place of a regular menu at a designated size.

 == Description ==

-This plugin adds SlickNav Mobile Menu functionality to WordPress.
+This plugin adds SlickNav Responsive Mobile Menu functionality to WordPress.

-SlickNav Menu has multi level menu support.
+SlickNav Responsive Menu has multi level menu support.

 Cross browser Compatible.